Everyone Who Made Their New Year’s Resolution,

 The worst thing you could ever do to yourself is to engage in an activity without the treatment plan.
 Most people decide to say no to a bad deal and just sit there thinking saying no to seeds of death is enough.
 But they don’t engage in pursuing the right doing.
 They just hope things will proceed in autopilot mode.
 You must back up your resolutions with an execution plan.
 Don’t just sit on a comfortable coach and hope that things will fall into place.
 If it takes effort to sustain a misdeed, how dare you propose to sustain a good one on zero effort!

 So what next?
 I will give you the cleaver’s solution.

 Cleaver’s Solution to Rescue Your Resolutions

 If you have made a mistake so far, don’t spoil the remaining 300+ days because of a week’s failure.
 It is uncalled for.
 I am almost persuaded that a new year’s resolution is a tool of enslavement.
-Most people, when they fail within the first week of January, sacrifice the remaining days of the year and the untouched eleven months.
+When they fail within the first week of January, most people sacrifice the remaining days of the year and the untouched eleven months.
 This is absolute slavery.
 I am here to tell you that you can always come home.
-Every new hour, new day, new week, new month, is a privilege to try again.
+Every new hour, day, week, and month is a privilege to try again.
 Make plans to be more useful with every privilege because it won’t last forever.
-In every opportunity, do your best.
+At every opportunity, do your best.
 Your best is good enough.